Buying real estate in Mozambique?

 Everything you need to know is included in our Mozambique Property Pack

-In Mozambique, inflation is expected to strengthen significantly
+In Mozambique, inflation is projected to remain minimal

 In two words, inflation is when prices escalate.